hrishit007/Learning-Git/README.md

 # Learning-Git
-Just learning the basics of git
+Just learning the basics of git and github